cecilehannay/cecilehannay.github.io/amwg_dev/README.md

 ## L58 grid

+In this first example we used the tool archive_metadata to collect the information about the case directory.
+We create a

 | Run           | Description   | Tag |  Diags |
 | ---------     | ------------- | --- | -------|